By Ann-Marie Adams, Staff Writer

 Hartford Mayor Luke Bronin on Thursday announced that Rosado will take a job with Pratt & Whitney.
 Rosado’s last day will be April 12.

-Rosado was one of two picks by Bronin after a national search for a replacement of former Chief James Rovella, who retired in February 2018.
+Rosado was one of two picks by Bronin after a national search for a replacement of former Chief James Rovella, who retired February 15, 2018.
 Rosado, a former lieutenant colonel with the state troopers, was born and raised in Hartford.
 He actively lobbied for the job by meeting with community leaders and the city council before he was selected and confirmed in January 2018.

 Rosado touted his accomplishments during his 14 months on the job, namely increasing accountability, rolling out body cameras, and recruiting diverse classes of new officers.
 However, he said, he will leave because of his family.